-The itds.yml and ctas.yml files provided should not be modified.
-This ensures that we are able support our customers server deployments, and that all servers are deployed in a consistent manner.
-We may need to update these files in the future, which will be problematic if the files have been customised by the end user.
+The itds.yml file provided should not be modified.
+This is to ensure that we can support our customers’ server deployments, and ensure that all servers are deployed in a consistent manner.
+In addition, should these files require an update in the future, modifications could prove problematic if the files have been customized by the end user.

-If you would like to make changes to the docker-compose file, please make use of Dockers multiple compose file option.
-This option will allow you to customise the configuration used to run your servers, without modifying the original files that we provide.
+If you would like to make changes to the Docker-compose file, please make use of Dockers multiple compose file option.
+This option will allow you to customize the configuration used to run your servers, without modifying the original files that we provide.

-A common change that you may want to make is customise the subnet used by the default network.
+A common change that you may want to make is to customize the subnet used by the default network.

-We should be able to make this change by adding the following to the end of the docker-compose (e.g. ctas.yml) file:
+We should be able to make this change by adding the following to the end of the Docker-compose (e.g. itds.yml) file:

-We would like to make this change to the deployment of our CTAS server, but without editing the ctas.yml file.
+We would like to make this change to the deployment of our iTDS server, but without editing the itds.yml file.

 version: "3" networks: default: ipam: config: - subnet: 192.0.2.0/24